Golden Retriever Potential Health Problems

 Allergies: in dogs usually involves the skin but can also involve the ears, nose and other parts of the body too.
 The reasons can be many and it is difficult to pinpoint the underlying causes.
 Often it is a question of a reaction to some food or additive to the food formulation.
 Flea bites are a major problem with many dogs.
 When confronted with skin allergies, first, check for flea bites.
 Dogs are very sensitive to them and often mutilate their bodies by chewing the area, trying to get some relief.
 The best allergy test is intradermal skin testing, which is usually done by a veterinary dermatologist.
 It is possible to test for inhalant allergies using blood testing, but this is not yet considered to be as accurate as skin testing.

-is a general term meaning "disease of the heart muscle".
-There are various types of cardiomyopathy, one being "Dilated Cardiomyopathy" (DCM), opposed to "Hypertrophic" Cardiomyopathy" (where the heart walls thicken instead of becoming thin).
+Cardiomyopathy: is a general term meaning “disease of the heart muscle”.
+There are various types of cardiomyopathy, one being “Dilated Cardiomyopathy” (DCM), opposed to “Hypertrophic” Cardiomyopathy” (where the heart walls thicken instead of becoming thin).
 Cardiomyopathy is a serious problem in many breeds but especially in the Doberman Pinscher breed.
-More Cardiomyopathy information.

-is a brain disorder (of neural origin in the cerebral cortex) resulting in periodic seizures, convulsions.
+Epilepsy: is a brain disorder (of neural origin in the cerebral cortex) resulting in periodic seizures, convulsions.
 The severity and frequency of the seizures predicates what medication is administered, (usually a anticonvulsant called AED Anti-epileptic drug), if any, and when begun.
-More Epilepsy information.
-Another Epilepsy information site.